major/rhel7stig-sphinx/doc/source/medium.rst

 Description
 ~~~~~~~~~~~

 By limiting the number of failed logon attempts, the risk of unauthorized system access via user password guessing, otherwise known as brute-forcing, is reduced.
-Limits are imposed by locking the account.
+Limits are imposed by locking the account.\n\nSatisfies: SRG-OS-000329-GPOS-00128, SRG-OS-000021-GPOS-00005

-Satisfies: SRG-OS-000329-GPOS-00128, SRG-OS-000021-GPOS-00005

 Check
 ~~~~~